 Perhaps that's what makes these already staggering statistics even more alarming: More than 2 billion people around the world face impaired vision—yet almost half of these cases could have been prevented or are not yet diagnosed.
 And in the United States alone, 93 million adults are at risk for vision loss, but only about half have seen an eye doctor in the last 12 months, according to the Centers for Disease Control and Prevention.
 This is especially troubling because certain vision conditions can not only lead to vision problems and even blindness, but are also potentially life-threatening.

 That's why Johnson & Johnson is committed to helping people protect their eyesight by researching new treatments and approaches for everything from children’s myopia to vision correcting surgery, as well as providing access to eye care for those in need through advocacy and education.

-For National Eye Exam Month we're sharing some inspiring stories that drive home why it’s so important to keep an eye on your eye health—and the huge impact that a single vision exam can make.
+For World Sight Day, we're sharing some inspiring stories that drive home why it’s so important to keep an eye on your eye health—and the huge impact that a single vision exam can make.

 "As my vision became cloudier, I came up with a truckload of ways to compensate."

 "I vividly remember November 18, 1985, when Lawrence Taylor broke Joe Theismann’s leg on Monday Night Football.
 But the game isn't what stands out in my mind.
 What I'll never forget is that it’s the day I first became aware that my vision was off.

 I was lying on my side with a pillow covering my left eye and when I went to sit up, my vision didn't change at all.
 I realized I was having difficulty seeing out of my left eye.